mehdi-aouadi/mehdi-aouadi.github.io/about.md

 permalink: /about/
 ---

 I not only a fan of programming.
 I am a Software Engineer.
+I started programming at the age

-I actually live in Paris I help companies developing, refactoring or maintaining their software.
+I actually live in Paris and I help companies developing, refactoring or maintaining their software.

 I believe that thanks to software engineering, machines can make our life better and easier.
 I also believe that we should not only create software but good ones.
 This means maintainable, scalable and reusable software.
 I am an advocate of [Steve McConnell Code Complete book](https://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670){:target="_blank"} and I believe software engineering is an art.
 I helped many companies build new software and improve existing ones and I discovered and learnt many new technologies during each experience.